nfour/rram/README.md

 ## RENDER FLOW

-The example below describes the flow of a typical.
+The example below describes the flow of a typical render.

 ```
 | /index.jsx